 Garden Brothers Circus

 For more than 100 years, Garden Bros.
 Circus has been in the center ring.
-Currently at indoor venues, performances are about 90 minutes long; they include motorcycle daredevils, acrobats, camels, clowns, aerialists and the basic circus fare.
-The show has been known to have animals (depending on whether the local municipalities allow them), however, the Garden Bros. website doesn't currently mention them.
-Still, circus tradition lives on with this one-ring show that travels mainly in the northeastern parts of the United States.
+Currently at indoor venues, performances are about 90 minutes long; they include motorcycle daredevils, acrobats, some animals, clowns, aerialists and the basic circus fare.
+Circus tradition lives on with this one-ring show that travels mainly in the northeastern parts of the United States.

 During special promotions, the show offers free tickets for children (with paying adults).
-For more information, call Garden Bros.
-Circus at 888-620-8936 or visit their website.
+For more information, visit their website.

 Great Benjamins Circus

 This show—about 90 minutes long—provides family entertainment in a traditional circus atmosphere; clowns, juggling, contortion, aerialists, acrobatics and etc. The circus offers special online pricing.
 It tours in select U.S. cities and states, including but not limited to: Illinois, Colorado, Missouri, Texas, Oklahoma, Arizona and New Mexico.
 They’ll be in Canada, too!
 Check out the full schedule online.